How to Price Concrete Jobs: A Contractor’s | Step-by-Step Guide 2026

 Step 1: Review Plans and Specifications

 Start by carefully reviewing the project drawings and specifications.
-Identify the type of concrete work (slab, driveway, retaining wall, foundation), reinforcement details, finishes, and site preparation needs.
+Identify the type of concrete work, such as slab, driveway, retaining wall, or foundation, along with reinforcement details, finishes, and site preparation needs.
 Missing details here can lead to major cost overruns.

 Step 2: Understand the Project Scope

 Confirm the total square footage, thickness, and dimensions of the slab or structure.
-Is excavation required?
-Will there be decorative finishes, polished concrete, or stamped patterns?
+Determine whether excavation is required and whether there will be decorative finishes, polished concrete, or stamped patterns.
 Each detail impacts the final cost.

 Step 3: Measure and Calculate Quantities